mdsufz/MuDoGeR/Manual_MuDoGeR.md

 * The `/path/to/abundance_table` indicates the path to the relative abundance table.
 * The `/path/to/basepairs_total_contigs_per_bin` indicates the path to the table with the basepairs and the total contigs per bin.
 * The `/path/to/average_number_of_basepairs_per_library` indicates the path to the table with the average number of basepairs per library.
-* The `/path/to/coassembly_metadata` indicates the path to the file with the co-assembly metadata.
-* The `/path/to/eukcc_taxonomy_table` indicates the path to eukaryotic taxonomy table.
 * The `/path/to/output/folder` indicates the path to the output folder where the results will be saved.

 ## 5.d Construction of combined relative abundance and combined genome coverage tables